ssbc/ssb-server/README.md

 # Scuttlebot

 Scuttlebot is a node.js app for decentralized social networking.
-It runs on your computer and syncs over wifi, and through user-hosted "pub" servers.
-It ships with a discussions application and is open for users to hack on.
+It runs on user PCs (not remote hosts) and syncs over wifi and through user-hosted "pub" servers.

 Scuttlebot was created for